 The Ultimate Sump Design

-This design of sump adds on an area for a ATO reservoir.
+This design of sump adds an area for a ATO reservoir.
 Having 5-10 gallons of freshwater available for the system means this area only has to be refilled once a week (depending on the tanks evaporation rate).

 A solenoid valve on a timer or toilet-style float valve can allow for this section to automatically remain filled too!